 Check your hormones: We have a better understanding of the role of hormones in every system of the body, and their effect on everything from heart health to sleep quality, says Well+Good.
-Thanks to a new wave of at-home hormone testing products, consumers, now have direct access to the health clues your hormones are providing.
-Thanks to these at-home tests, more women in particular are arming themselves about their physiology before going to see their doctor.
+Thanks to a new wave of at-home hormone testing products, consumers now have direct access to the health clues your hormones are providing.
+Thanks to these at-home tests, more women, in particular, are arming themselves about their physiology before going to see their doctor.

 One-stop wellness under one roof: Millennials are mad about experiences, far more than “stuff.”
-That explains why they are fascinated by self-actualization, self-improvement and community and particularly interested when they experience all these things in one place.
+That explains why they are fascinated by self-actualization, self-improvement, and community and particularly interested when they experience all these things in one place.
 As a result, wellness options that enable them to seamlessly tie together their work and personal lives, such as co-working spaces with fitness programs, are on the rise.
-Also, facilities that provide a range health coaches, trainers and classes with functional medical practitioners are popping up.
+Also, facilities that provide a range of health coaches, trainers, and classes with functional medical practitioners are popping up.